The state of the art, or art of the state?

-by Xocolat and Felix Bachmann Quadros.
+by Felix Bachmann Quadros.

-Important: the following is intended as a critical analysis and in no ways as an attack against anyone holding a public office or function of work.
+Important: the following is intended as a critical stimulus and in no ways as an attack against anyone holding a public office or function of work.
 The proposal is less about an obsolete way of doing things than a need to see things differently.
 The underlying understanding is that the weight of the state needs to be halved, and structures cannot be supported by artistic drive.
 A dialogue is in place.
 Solutions urgently needed, refreshment in understanding art and regard towards complex creative social dynamics.

 Independent artistic creation is prey to the economic and bureaucratic weight of institutional public structures.
 The administrative requirements for creation accounts for about 90% of the working time, and it is mostly unpaid work.
 The demands made on the artists are also not in line with the conditions and requirements of the public institutions, which are often inefficient.
 Structural timing, requests, and confirmation on support are dead times.
 They are a threat to the urgency and needs of the arts.
 The bureaucratic system of regulating public funds has one-sided benefits for public bodies.
 Definitions and calculations of production are proposed that are not substitutes for the public benefits of art (art is not established merely in terms of quantitative impact, level of income, ticket sales).